 Regular Court Sessions

-Bench trials are scheduled for the second Thursday of each month, and jury trials are scheduled for the third Thursday.
+Bench trials and jury trials are usually scheduled for the third Wednesday of each month.

 Rosenberg Municipal Court Dockets